ROI of TV advertising

 Multiplatform TV advertising amplifies search, display, and short-form video ad performance.
 The study finds that TV lifts Digital ROI by 22%, and that Digital’s average ROI would decline -18% without the benefits of multiplatform video.
 If more than 4% of TV spend is reallocated to search, display and short-form video, total ROI and brand sales are put at risk.

 Experts vary on the ROI of TV advertising.
-But most agree it generate an ROI and provides a lift to other media channels.
+But most agree it generates an ROI and provides a lift to other media channels.

 Do these experts help you understand the ROI of TV advertising?